fjnn/hvl-ele201/_pages/network-lectures/l1-intro.md

 Sw-Floor-1(config-line)# end
 Sw-Floor-1#
 ```
 Console access will now require a password before allowing access to the user EXEC mode.
 We want to also secure the virtual terminal (VTY) lines if remote access through SSH or Telnet is enabled.
-Many Cisco switches support up to 16 VTY lines, meaning that up to 16 people can connect to the device remotly at the same time.
+Many Cisco switches support up to 16 VTY lines, meaning that up to 16 people can connect to the device remotely at the same time.
 To configure and secure all 16 VTY lines (0-15) use the `line vty 0 15` command in global config mode.
 After that a password can be configured with the same commands as when securing the console line before:
 ```
 Sw-Floor-1# configure terminal
 Sw-Floor-1(config)# line vty 0 15